deku-dev/exam-project/web/themes/custom/exam/README.md

 ### CSS compilation.

-Prerequisites: install [sass].
-Prerequisites: install [gulp].
+To install dependencies, run: `npm install`

-To compile, run from subtheme directory: `gulp`
+To compile, run from subtheme directory: `css:build` or for dev `gulp`